Helsingborgs IF: History

 Helsingborgs IF was formed in 1907 as a result of the merger of Svithiod and Stattena (not to be confused with the Stattena IF of today), and the club played their first game on 6 June 1907, beating neighbours IFK Helsingborg 6–2.
-Otto Malm was a star of the team; in the 1911–12 season he scored 69 goals in only 24 games.
-At the end of his time at Helsingborgs IF he had played 500 games and scored 735 goals.
+Otto Malm was the star of the team in this era; in the 1911–12 season he scored 69 goals in only 24 games, and by the end of his time at Helsingborgs IF, he had played 500 games and scored an incredible 735 goals.
 The year after the club's formation, John Pettersson joined as club president, and during his tenure the club won the league five times.
 The year after, the club changed their kit from white shirts and blue shorts to red shirts and blue shorts, as well as winning the Scandinavian Championships.
 In 1914, the club lost in the final of the Swedish Cup and also in the Svenssons Cup.
 That year the club was invited to play in the Swedish Series, but declined because they thought that playing friendlies brought higher attendances.
 Additionally, the club's players were part-time, meaning that regular away matches would have been impractical.
 On 30 May 1915, the club lost 5–4 to Gӧta in the District Championships.
 1918 again saw the club finish second in the Swedish Cup, after losing to IFK Göteborg in the final.

 At the time of the club's relegation second division in 1968, Helsingborg IF was the current leader of the Allsvenskan marathon table.
 In 1969 the club won their second division league, but ultimately failed to qualify for Allsvenskan and the following year of 1970 would become the beginning of the club's most difficult period.
-In August 1970 things seemed to be at the lowest point after losing the top match to hungry local rivals Landskrona BoIS.
+In August 1970, things seemed to be at the lowest point after losing the top match to hungry local rivals Landskrona BoIS.
 This led to the rival club winning the second division, and later qualifying for Allsvenskan.
 This caused a number of notable players to either quit or move and some HIF-players even moved to Landskrona BoIS, which during the following decade became the primary club in North-West Scania.